axellancieri/axellancieri.github.io/README.md

 - do searchbar on projects page

 - check if accidentally you can click on footer linkedin or cv and do something while they are invisible on main page

+- about me do something hover skills or currently al icons will change color (cannot be css will have to be js approached)